mosbth/lydia/src/CForm/README.md

 CForm a form creator and validator
 ==================================

-This class can be used outside this frameowrk to aid in the process of creating and validating forms.
+This class can be used outside this framework to aid in the process of creating and validating forms.
 There is an example on how to do this (only swedish) at:

 * http://dbwebb.se/kunskap/anvand-lydias-formularklass-cform-for-formularhantering